Air Force’s Sentinel missile program over budget and behind schedule — but Rep. Blake Moore says program is ‘not in jeopardy’

 The Government Accountability Office in its June 2023 report said the program is “behind schedule due to staffing shortfalls, delays with clearance processing, and classified information technology infrastructure challenges.”
 The supply chain disruptions during the pandemic also played a role.

-Since the Sentinel program is over budget, it triggered a review under the Nunn-McCurydy Act, which requires the Defense Department to report any increase over 25% in the cost of a defense program.
+Since the Sentinel program is over budget, it triggered a review under the Nunn-McCurdy Act, which requires the Defense Department to report any increase over 25% in the cost of a defense program.

 This review will be conducted by the office of the Secretary of Defense and determine whether the program will be terminated or restructured, a spokesperson from the office told the Standard-Examiner.